awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

 1. For `--region`, choose a different AWS Region than that of your Aurora primary Region\.

+1. Do one of the following:
-1. For an Aurora MySQL5\.6\.10a–based Aurora global database only, use the following parameters:
+   + For an Aurora global database based on Aurora MySQL5\.6\.10a only, use the following parameters:
      + `--engine` – `aurora`
      + `--engine-mode` – `global`
      + `--engine-version` – `5.6.10a`

-1. For an Aurora global database based on other Aurora DB engines, choose values for the `--engine` and `--engine-version` parameters that are same as those for the primary Aurora DB cluster in your Aurora global database\.
-The table summarizes some the options currently available\.
+   + For an Aurora global database based on other Aurora DB engines, choose specific values for the `--engine` and `--engine-version` parameters\.
+These values are the same as those for the primary Aurora DB cluster in your Aurora global database\.

+     The following table displays current options\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-global-database-getting-started.html)

 1. For an encrypted cluster, specify your primary AWS Region as the `--source-region` for encryption\.